kkibria/slideshow-dist/md/chindex.md

 - `PageDown`, `↓` (`Down-Arrow`), `→` (`Right-Arrow`) keys to go forward.
 - `MouseWheel` to go in both directions.

 # How do I get it?
 Like it what you have seen so far?

 ## A picture is worth thousand words
-Take a look at [`chindex.md`](md/chindex.md) file, the actual full Markdown source that created this presentation,
+Take a look at the [`chindex.md`](md/chindex.md) file, actual full Markdown source that created this presentation,

 ## What are the benefits?

 * Build your slides with a text file using any text editor you have.
 * The slide text are rendered with correct font size to prevent contents from clipped.
 This is quite nice at times when you have to put a bit more text than a slide can fit!
-* Build a website to share up-to-date presentations quickly.
-They don't need a viewer, everyone has a browser!
+* Build a website to share all your up-to-date presentations quickly.
+Everyone has a browser, right?!

 ## Getting started
 You can start building your slideshow right now.
 Visit our [github](https://github.com/kkibria/slideshow-dist) repository to get installation instructions.

 # Front Matter
 In front of a slide or group of slides we can attach front matter.
 In the front matter you can set values to some predefined properties to control aspects of slide generation.